from The Open Source Newsletter – July 2008

 - 7. Update your sysadmin tools.
 Make a bootable DVD or USB drive with your favorite sysadmin utilities on it.
 Save time by setting up system monitoring and detect any issues before they become big problems.

-- 9. Again to the marketing guys: Globalize your products and presentation.
+- 9. Again to the marketing guys: Globalize your products and presentation with the help of SEO services.
 Keep in mind that a weak dollar may increase your international customers.

 - 10. Always wise: Keep notes – keep an internal company wiki.
 From our experience, this can be a great tool and reference, saving time, effort and money!